Zhyntil/template-web/README.md

-# This is a project for Dasmoto arts and crafts at CAcademy.
+# This is a template repo for web projects